MOX-ANALYTICA/chatbot-go-docs/eng/Welcome.md

 ## Lumin Bot Assistant
 You can interact with our custom assistant [Lumin](https://go.morrisopazo-datascience.com/).
-This assistant is able to answer any questions you have about our ChatBot Go! product.
+This assistant is able to answer any questions you have about our Mox AI Chat product.

 <p align="center">
   <img src="https://github.com/morrisopazo/chatbot-go-docs/blob/main/assets/go_logo.png" />